-- {out_dir,Dir} Specifies the directory Dir where all generated files shall be placed.
-If omitted the files are placed in the current directory. - optimize This option is only valid together with one of the per_bin or ber_bin option.
-It gives time optimized code generated and it uses another runtime module and in the per_bin case a linked-in driver.
-The result in the per_bin case from an encode when compiled with this option will be a binary. - driver Option valid together with ber_bin and optimize options.
+- {outdir,Dir} Specifies the directory Dir where all generated files shall be placed.
+If omitted the files are placed in the current directory. - optimize This option is only valid together with one of the per\bin or ber\bin option.
+It gives time optimized code generated and it uses another runtime module and in the per\bin case a linked-in driver.
+The result in the per\bin case from an encode when compiled with this option will be a binary. - driver Option valid together with ber\bin and optimize options.
 It enables the use of a linked-in driver that gives considerable faster decode.
-In ber_bin the driver is enabled only by explicit use of the option driver. - asn1config When one of the specialized decodes, exclusive or selective decode, is wanted one has to give instructions in a configuration file.
-The option asn1config enables specialized decodes and takes the configuration file, which has the same name as the ASN.1 spec but with extension .asn1config, in concern. - The instructions for exclusive decode must follow the instruction and grammar in the User's Guide [page 28]. - You can also find the instructions for selctive decode in the User's Guide [page 33]. - undec_rest A buffer that holds a message, beeing decoded may also have some following bytes.
+In ber\bin the driver is enabled only by explicit use of the option driver. - asn1config When one of the specialized decodes, exclusive or selective decode, is wanted one has to give instructions in a configuration file.
+The option asn1config enables specialized decodes and takes the configuration file, which has the same name as the ASN.1 spec but with extension .asn1config, in concern. - The instructions for exclusive decode must follow the instruction and grammar in the User's Guide [page 29]. - You can also find the instructions for selective decode in the User's Guide [page 34]. - undec\rest A buffer that holds a message, beeing decoded may also have some following bytes.
 Now it is possible to get those following bytes returned together with the decoded value.
 If an asn1 spec is compiled with this option a tuple {ok,Value,Rest} is returned.
 Rest may be a list or a binary.
 Earlier versions of the compiler ignored those following bytes. - {inline,OutputName} Compiling with this option gives one output module containing all asn1 run-time functionality.
-The asn1 specs are provided in a target module Module.set.asn as described above [page 45].
+The asn1 specs are provided in a target module Module.set.asn as described above [page 47].
 The name of the resulting module containing generated encode/decode functions and inlined run-time functions will be OutputName.erl.
-The merging/inlining of code is done by the igor module of syntax_tools.
-By default the functions generated from the first asn1 spec in the .set.asn are exported, unless a {export,[atom()]} or {export_all,true} option are provided.
-The list of atoms are names of choosen asn1 specs from the .set.asn file.
+The merging/inlining of code is done by the igor module of syntax\tools.
+By default the functions generated from the first asn1 spec in the .set.asn are exported, unless a {export,[atom()]} or {export\all,true} option are provided.
+The list of atoms are names of choosen asn1 specs from the .set.asn file. - inline It is also possible to use the sole argument inline.
+It is as {inline,OutputName}, but the output file gets the default name of the source .set.asn file.

-Any additional option that is applied will be passed to the final step when the Erlang compiler is invoked.
+Any additional option that is applied will be passed to the final step when the generated .erl file is compiled.